 In the 1950’s, our family started a peach orchard in the heart of Palisade peach country.
 Memories of mothers working together to process row upon row of home-canned goods are vivid and sweet.
 Their group efforts lined family cellars with the wholesome abundance of good farm fresh produce.
 We still make things much the same way; we still make things to the same high standards our legacy demands of us.

 Our legacy now of course includes Dad’s Jalapeno Sauce, made to those very same standards.
-Dad had a unique reverence for the family traditions of determination to find the perfect ingredients.
+Dad had a unique reverence for the family traditions, and a determination to find the perfect ingredients.
 His popular sauces are made only from specific varieties of fresh jalapeno peppers grown right here in the Grand Valley of Western Colorado; it is a sauce like no other.
-And like everything we make, Dad didn’t create it to leave a mark on the world; he did it to bring great food to his family, friends, and for any who stopped by looking for something good to eat.
+And like everything we make, Dad didn’t create it to leave a mark on the world; he did it to bring great food to his family, friends, and anyone who stopped by looking for something good to eat.
 To all of them, he wanted to serve his very best.
 He liked to say, ‘’you can’t get anything out of a jar that’s better than what you put in it.”
 It is a very accurate description of how our family has gone about food preservation for generations.

 It is a cherished tradition we carry on at Pear Blossom Farms, a tradition we will always respect in every sense.
 It is a tradition that brings out the very best we have to share with the hungry travelers of the world . . .
 “A Legacy of Good Taste”